Alpine: Concerning high mountains, originally, concerning the Alps.

 Crevasse: A crack in a glacier surface.
 Crevasses vary in width and depth and are often concealed by surface snow that forms a snow bridge.
 Concealed crevasses are one hazard on glaciers.
 The other is falling rock.

-Deadman: Any device (picket, shovel, bag of snow) buried in deep snow that provides an anchor.
+Deadman: Any device (picket, shovel, bag of snow) buried in snow to serve as an anchor.

 Dial In (Dialed, Wired): Knowing a route well from having climbed the same pitch or mountain repeatedly.
 A similar concept is hanging on a rope in the same place to practice moves repeatedly, a practice known as hangdog or dog.
 A legitimate question to ask a climb organizer is, "Do you have the route dialed in?"
 Experienced climbers often go exploring together.
 New climbers should consider limiting themselves to climbs dialed in by one or more climb participants.
 Snow routes, however, often change frequently enough to evade getting dialed in.